groupgets/purethermal1-uvc-capture/readme.md

 ## Raspberry Pi Setup
 Plug Raspberry Pi into HDMI display and connect keyboard/mouse.
 Must have Rasbian Stretch installed onto SD Card.
 Connect the Raspberry Pi to your local network/WiFi and open linux terminal to run build script or perform following terminal commands.

-## Build Script
+## Build Script:
-Big shout out to Jerry Pierre for creating a simply and easy to use raspberry pi build script which condenses all of the terminal commands into a simply shell script.
-Simply copy/save build_pi_thermal_app.sh file and perform the following two commands in the terminal.
-This will take approximately 5-10 minutes.
+Big shout out to Jerry Pierre for creating a simply and easy to use raspberry pi build script which condenses all of the terminal commands into a simple shell script.
+Simply copy/save build_pi_thermal_app.sh file to your raspberry pi and perform the following two commands in the terminal.
+The package/software download/installation will take approximately 5-10 minutes.
 ```
 sudo chmod 775 build_pi_thermal_app.sh
 sudo ./build_pi_thermal_app.sh
 ```

+##Terminal Commands:
+If the build script does not work or you wish to do things manually, you can use the following terminal commands.

 ### System Update/Upgrade:
 ```
   sudo apt-get update